tytydraco/Trackophile/README.md

 # How to use
 Share a URL with the Trackophile app to start the download.
 When it is finished, it will close.

-# How to find downloads
+# Download location
-Downloads are stored at: `/sdcard/Android/data/com.draco.trackophile/files/downloads/`
+Downloads are stored in your device's default Media location, usually /Music.